-The Student Senate shall serve the students of the American University of Paris by passing bills and resolutions on their behalf.
-The Senate shall represent students in a global, national, local, or university-wide concerns as their elected representatives.
-The Senate works together with the Executive Board to manage committees, guaranteeing that: The Constitution is upheld; students rights are observed; student voices are heard.
+The Student Senate shall serve the students of the American University of Paris by passing budgets and amendments on their behalf.
+The Senate shall represent students on global, national, local, or university-wide concerns as their elected representatives.
+The Senate works together with the Executive Board to manage committees, guaranteeing that: The Constitution is upheld; students' rights are observed; student voices are heard.

-- 2. Requirements and Duties of the Senate - 2.1 Basic duties of all Senators shall be: - 2.1.1.
-To attend regularly scheduled Senate meetings; - 2.1.2 To consider, write, propose, amend, and vote on Bills and Resolutions necessary and proper for the Student Body; - 2.1.3.
-To represent students in respective academic classes or departments in all university-wide matters and advocate for their interests: - 2.1.4 To serve as a liaison between the SGA, student constituencies, and respective academic departments: - 2.1.5 To attend respective department meetings, if applicable, and inform constituents of department matters; - 2.1.6.
-To actively seek opportunities to improve constituent and greater Student Body life at the American University of Paris; - 2.1.7 To serve on at least one (1) standing committee; - 2.1.8 To read and understand meeting materials before every Senate meeting; - 2.1.9 To ask all necessary questions before making a decision, and then speak out about why a certain decision should be made; - 2.1.10 To maintain active communication with the student body, Executive Board, and respective class or department's students and faculty advisors; - 2.1.11 To vet and confirm all qualified Senate or Executive Board nominations; - 2.1.12 To organize and attend events for respective departments or class and for the AUP community in conjunction with the Faculty; - 2.1.13 To remain visible and accessible to constituents.
+2. Requirements and Duties of the Senate

+2.1 Basic duties of all Senators shall be:

+- 2.1.1 Required to attend every regularly scheduled Senate meeting; - 2.1.2 To consider, write, propose, amend, and vote on amendments and budgets necessary and proper for the Student Body; - 2.1.3 Senators are to serve as a liaison between the SGA, student constituents, and respective academic departments.
+Senators are required to communicate with their constituents on a regular basis, bi-monthly at minimum, via e-mail or another method deemed appropriate.
+All Senators are to represent the interests of all their constituents by bringing concerns to respective committees, offices, and departments.
+This includes researching issues before SGA meetings and following up on any actions or changes. - 2.1.4 To actively check in with their faculty/staff member on the frequency set upon in the Senator Start of Semester Check-In - 2.1.5 To actively seek opportunities to improve constituent and greater Student Body life at the American University of Paris;

+- 2.1.6 To serve on at least one (1) standing committee, attending weekly committee meetings as outlined in Article IV; - 2.1.7 To read and understand meeting materials before every Senate meeting; - 2.1.8 To vet and confirm all qualified Senate or Executive Board nominations;

+2.1.9 To organize at least one event for respective departments or class.